 History & Mission

 The mission of the Elmhurst History Museum is to engage people with history through thoughtful collection, enlightening exhibits, and diverse educational experiences.
 The Museum fills an essential role in the life of the community by revealing the quality of life in years past and providing a basis on which community pride can grow and endure.
-The Museum fulfills its mission by:
+The Museum fulfills its mission by accomplishing the following:

 - Presenting historical concepts and museum collections to the public through exhibits, educational programs, tours, and publications.